theofficialgman/theofficialgman/README.md

 ### Hi there 👋

 You might know me from the L4T-Megascript, Switchroot, or Botspot Software discord servers.
-I have always enjoyed running Linux on hardware that has no buisness running it (like my old Inspiron Laptop that should be retired and my Nintendo Switch).
+I am a Linux enthusiast with a special love for ARM hardware (like my Nintendo Switch).

 I found that Linux software support was very good for ARMhf/ARM64 in the official OS repositories (eg: apt under debian/ubuntu, and dnf on fedora) but was lacking on other open source projects that are not in OS repositories.
 You can find a few of my ARMhf/ARM64 porting projects linked below for software that I wanted to run but wasn't available.
 Many of theses applications/programs are available through the [L4T-Megascript](https://github.com/cobalt2727/L4T-Megascript) and/or [Pi-Apps](https://github.com/Botspot/pi-apps):